Dates, Times and Programming subject to change.

 An homage to Nat King Cole, who would have turned 100 this year, and his daughter, Natalie Cole.
 Featured are songs like The Very Thought of You, Mona Lisa, Route 66, L.O.V.E., Smile, Straighten Up and Fly Right, When I Fall in Love, Almost Like Being in Love, Nature Boy, I've Got Love on My Mind, This Will Be and Unforgettable.
 Also on the program are four pieces written in 1919, including Stravinsky's Firebird Suite.

-An evening of music from the legendary Paul Simon explores his unique artistry as a songwriter from his years with Simon & Garfunkel through his solos albums.
+An evening of music from the legendary Paul Simon explores his unique artistry as a songwriter from his years with Simon & Garfunkel through his solo albums.
 Features songs like, Bridge Over Troubled Water, Me and Julio Down by the Schoolyard, The Sound of Silence, 50 Ways to Leave Your Lover, Graceland and Rhythm of the Saints.

 A yuletide concert, featuring the Orchestra Kentucky Chorale, Dancing Elves and special host, Tim King.